-To create an open, efficient workspace, the team relocated four central lift cores to a windowless wall on the east, replacing them with a feature spiral stairway.
-This helical staircase acts as the main circulation route for staff, providing a physical and visual link between each of the six office floors.
-A daylight-filled, circular atrium creates a ground-floor gathering place while providing visual connections between floors.
+The industrial design aesthetic draws inspiration from the Television Centre’s 1960s origins as the “television factory” and former home of BBC News.
+To create an open, efficient workspace, the design relocated four central lift cores to a windowless wall on the east, replacing them with a feature spiral stairway.
+This helical staircase acts as the main circulation route for staff, providing physical and visual links between the six office floors.
+A daylight-filled, circular atrium creates a ground-floor gathering place.

-The design drives knowledge sharing and creativity among content providers and staff from different departments.
 Combining bench workstations with loose furniture options accommodates activities ranging from focused work to small or large meetings.
-The primary settings, or bench workstations, radiate out from the atrium with the quietest locations placed along the glazed perimeter.
-Surrounding the staircase and atrium are flexible, secondary settings that encourage collaboration and create a buffer that mitigates the noise that permeates up through the atrium space.
-The only enclosed spaces are meeting rooms, and these are deep inside the building.
+Workstations radiate out from the atrium, with the quietest locations placed along the glazed perimeter.
+Surrounding the staircase and atrium are flexible, secondary settings that encourage collaboration.
+Enclosed meeting rooms are located deep inside the building.